Stuart-Mouse/jai-convert/notes.md

             should we do some lookup on array type that user specifies? should it be handled in a callback? we can't copy the allocator from src, because that's a pointer which will not be valid if src was from a file

+### pointer stuff

+pointer recasting considerations are a bit different than in the dat packer, since we have to think about both src and dst

+maybe we want to recast both pointers up to some common base type maybe we want to cast just one or the other

+need to know

+also procedure pointers
+    probably just leave this entirely up to user, have not even though of a need for this other than in combination with data packer but for that use case I will probably just do some local data pointer thing and skip Convert.jai entirely